 Evli is an asset manager with about 13 billion euro under management, serving mainly institutional investors.
 It was founded as long back as 1985 but was not a public company until 2015.
 The philosophy is bottom-up in corporate bonds, equity, and factor investing.

 The aim is to pay out as much as the solvency ratios allow.
 So far this has resulted in a rising dividend every year at a rate of 20%, however, only for six years.

 Fiskars’s business model:

 Fiskars make consumer products for the home, the garden, and the outdoors, selling globally.
 Other brands include Waterford, Wedgewood, Iittala, and Gerber.
 The products are well-known for their good quality.

 Fiskar’s dividend policy:

-A dividend has been paid every year since at least 1995, but the dividend growth has been modest over the period.
-Over the last decade, the dividend is reduced, although the aim is to pay a steady rising dividend.
+A dividend has been paid yearly since at least 1995, but the dividend growth has been modest.
+Over the last decade, the dividend has been reduced, although the aim is to pay a steadily rising dividend.

 Fortum’s business model:

 Fortum is an energy company with its main focus on the Nordic region, but it additionally has exposure to the Baltics, Russia, and Eastern Europe.
 It operates power plants and additionally offers waste services.
 The main shareholder is the Finnish state.